Written by Michael VanDerLaan

 Having equipment that sets you up for success is step one to playing your best golf.
 You wouldn't play in a rainstorm without a waterproof hat, so why play with clubs that look like you pulled them out of the dollar rack at the thrift store?

 There are a number of methods to removing rust, from brushing with steel wool to breaking rust down on a molecular level with an acid like lemon juice.
 But more important is to treat your clubs in a way that rust isn’t such a common occurrence.
-If your goal is to break 90, 80, or even par, treat your golf clubs well and they will treat you well.
+If your goal is to break 90, 80, or even par, treat your clubs well and they will treat you well.

 Regardless of how you choose to do it, get those clubs shining and take on your next round of golf like a new player, because that’s how you will feel when the rust is gone!